 Looking to the year ahead we can expect people to continue cooking at home and exploring new avenues in their kitchen, whether that’s with social media recipe hacks, or tackling an intimidating family recipe.
 In fact, the year kicked off with a tortilla hack that took off on TikTok quicker than it started, with every kind of sweet and savory variation imaginable being dished up.
 While it’s arguably the first trend of the year, people might be asking – what’s next?
 We may continue seeing easier recipe variations that satisfy the urge to get in the kitchen, while also saving a couple extra minutes.
 Or, we might see adaptations on favorites like charcuterie boards or jazzed up meal prepping.

 Whatever trends end up developing, it’s helpful to keep a pulse on the environment and monitor what’s happening because timeliness is key.
-Keep an out for emerging trends to help your clients navigate them, especially if they are looking to engage with their audiences through opportunistic content.
+Keep an eye out for emerging trends to help your clients navigate them, especially if they are looking to engage with their audiences through opportunistic content.
 It never hurts to read up and know what’s ahead.